MarketSquare/robotframework-seleniumlibrary-java/README.md

 -----------

 * Some keyword differences between this and [Python version](https://github.com/robotframework/SeleniumLibrary) exists.
 (Same) keywords should be aligned in upcoming versions.
+* Older version of the library was imported as `Library    Selenium2Library` (both Java and Python versions).
+Since 2.53.1.1 (and all 3.x versions) import is done as `Library    SeleniumLibrary`

 Browser drivers